-Over 480,000 more Canadians are working today than in July 2009-more than offsetting the jobs lost in Canada during the global economic downturn.
+About 540,000 more Canadians are working today than in July 2009-more than offsetting the jobs lost in Canada during the global economic downturn.
 Canada's labour market recovery has been strong and widespread.
-On a net basis, subtracting job losses from employment gains, all of the jobs created since July 2009 have been in relatively high-wage industries, with almost three-quarters being full-time jobs (Chart 2.4).
-Furthermore, all provinces have recorded employment gains over the recovery.
+On a net basis, subtracting job losses from employment gains, almost 90 per cent of the jobs created since July 2009 have been in relatively high-wage industries, with close to 85 per cent being full-time jobs (Chart 2.4).
+Furthermore, virtually all provinces have recorded employment gains over the recovery.